Yangtze River By The Hudson Bay

 "1932, the main building, Water of Life Hospital (W.L.H.), Kiukiang, Ki.,China, a section thereof still in the process of construction (in near completion)--taken from the old (WLH)"

-In 1918, the first clinic for men opened in a rented building in Kiukiang.
+In 1918, the first men's clinic opened in a rented building in Kiukiang.

-The name "Water of Life" was chosen because of a Biblical passage that endeared Dr. Perkins.
+The name "Water of Life" was chosen because of a Biblical passage that Dr. Perkins found endearing.
 Given that The Book has millions of these "catchy" phrases and passages, it would be very difficult even for most ardent and knowledgeable Biblical scholars to stumble upon this rather obscure one as a name for anything without a very personal story behind it.
 Thus, it is nearly impossible that anyone outside Dr. Perkins would have come up with this name on or before 1918.

-More importantly, although it would be a great honor if indeed true that Dr. Sun Yat-Sen (孫中山先生) had handwritten the sign for the hospital, there was no record of the two men ever meeting one another.
+More importantly, although it would be a great honor if it were true that Dr. Sun Yat-Sen (孫中山先生) had handwritten the hospital sign, there is no record of the two men ever meeting.

-This website believes that the stated connection is fleeting outside the fact that Dr. Sun’s father-in-law and close friend, Mr. Charles Soong, was a Methodist Episcopal minister.
+This website believes that the stated connection is fleeting, aside from the fact that Dr. Sun's father-in-law and close friend, Mr. Charles Soong, was a Methodist Episcopal minister.
 Madam Sun Ya-Sen, or Ms. Soong Ching-Ling (宋慶齡), was Mr. Soong's oldest daughter and second of six children.